sani-coop/edx-documentation/en_us/install_operations/source/ecommerce/install_ecommerce.rst

      - ``--from-email=notifications@example.com``
    * - ``--enable-enrollment-codes``
      - No
-     - Enabling the creation of enrollment codes for seats.
+     - Indication that specifies whether enrollment codes for seats can be created.
      - ``--enable-enrollment-codes=True``